Robert McKee’s WORKS / DOESN’T WORK TV Series Review:

 As she says to Jon Snow, “So many men have tried to kill me, I don’t remember all their names.
 I have been sold like a broodmare.
 I’ve been chained and betrayed, raped and defiled.
 Do you know what kept me standing through all those years in exile?
 Faith.
 In myself.
 In Daenerys Targaryen.
 Not in any gods, not in any myths…” Daenerys denies myth; Cersei lives myth; in Westeros, both become legends for opposite reasons: The people trust Daenerys, fear Cersei.

 But then, into this bipolar world the storytellers ingeniously triangulate the third thing: The Night King and his obedient masses of White Walkers.
-Next season, the tension between myth and fiction, with its clash of despotism versus freedom, will fade into the background while the writers answer questions of who lives, who dies.
+In its final season, the tension between myth and fiction, with its clash of despotism versus freedom, will fade into the background while the writers answer questions of who lives, who dies.
 Death has no politics.